Biography of H.E. Phillips

 Elwood preached full time until he reached his 80s and then continued to preach as he was needed.
 In April of 2000, he left this life to be with the Lord forever.

-Please use the links on the left to read wonderful tributes from his wife, daughters, grandchildren, and fellow servants of Christ, showing him to be a humble, dedicated, and tireless preacher of the gospel.
+Please use the links on the right to read wonderful tributes from his wife, daughters, grandchildren, and fellow servants of Christ, showing him to be a humble, dedicated, and tireless preacher of the gospel.